Cheese Tower Building Guide: Layer-by-Layer Excellence - Cheese Wedding Cake Shop

 As you work, add fresh herbs and colourful garnishes strategically to enhance visual appeal without compromising stability.

-Remember to keep your tower at room temperature for ideal serving conditions, but if it's particularly warm, store it in a cool place until just before the presentation.
+Remember to keep your tower at room temperature for ideal serving conditions, but if it's hot, store it in a cool place until just before the presentation.
 During the event, periodically check the tower's stability and make adjustments if necessary to ensure it remains visually appealing.
+You can use additional skewers or toothpicks to reinforce any unstable sections.
+Also, if the tower starts to lean, you can gently push it back into position.

 Plan for approximately 100g of cheese per guest to ensure adequate portions.